 “Rescue missions are still continuing after which we will know for sure how many citizens we have lost,” Zuma said.

-South Africa has played down accusations that the delay in responding was caused by the Nigerian authorities being slow to provide information.
+The South African government has played down suggestions that the delay was caused by the Nigerian authorities being slow to provide information about the tragedy.

 Dubbed “The Prophet” by fanatical followers who believe he can predict the future, Joshua is politically well connected in Nigeria and beyond, counting presidents and prime ministers among his flock.

-Minister Nkoana-Mashabane admitted that "working together with the Synagogue people has not been easy".
+Nkoana-Mashabane did, however, say that “working together with the Synagogue people has not been easy”.